 North Korea has experienced economic crisis due to a disastrous currency reform, high military expenditure (there are over a million soldiers in the military) and its attempt to become a nuclear power.
 Economic mismanagement and natural disasters have led to famine and chronic malnutrition and poor agricultural practices and floods caused by deforestation have led to low crop yields and flooding of water supplies and sanitation systems.
 Over one million people died in a famine in the 1990s and many have starved since then.

-Thousands of North Koreans try to escape each year, but many are captured or killed in the attempt.
-The demilitarised zone at the South Korean border is almost impossible to cross, so they opt to cross the rivers bordering China (swimming, walking across ice in winter or bribing guards to let them cross by bridge).
+Many North Koreans try to escape but they are often captured or killed in the attempt.
+Thousands tried to escape each year up to 2020, but numbers reduced dramatically following the introduction of pandemic restrictions.
+The demilitarised zone at the South Korean border is almost impossible to cross, so North Koreans trying to escape opt to cross the rivers bordering China (swimming, walking across ice in winter or bribing guards to let them cross by bridge).
 Others defect while visiting China or Russia on work visas.
 Most hope to reach South Korea eventually, where the government provides financial support.

-It is estimated that there are between 100,000 and 300,000 North Korean refugees in hiding in China, where they live in terrible conditions.
+It is estimated that there are between 100,000 and 300,000 North Korean refugees in hiding in China, where they live in terrible conditions, vulnerable to harassment and trafficking as well as forced repatriation.
 The Chinese authorities and North Korean agents in China – sometimes posing as Christians – hunt down refugees for a bounty and send them back to face prison, torture and possible execution.
+Those who flee to Laos face similar challenges, making Thailand their only viable option.

 International reports